LabKey/wnprc-modules/docker/README.md

 ```
 ./gradlew :externalModules:wnprc-modules:docker:buildall -PbranchName=<XX.YY_fb_name>
 ```
 Each of the custom images has its own build task as well (e.g., `buildLabkey`, `buildEhrcron`) and all have corresponding tasks using the pluging (e.g. `buildEhrcronPlug`, `buildPostfixPlug`).
-The Labkey and ehrcranrnutils images depends on hooks (`~/hooks/build`) which is used in Docker Hub to correctly interprete GitHub branches naming convencion and build the image for the correct architecture (i.e., arm64 and adm64).
+The Labkey and ehrcranrnutils images depend on hooks (`~/hooks/build`) which is used in Docker Hub to correctly interpret GitHub branches naming convencion and build the image for the correct architecture (i.e., arm64 and adm64).
 This same hook is used by the gradle task to download the correct LabKey installer from TeamCity and create the corresponding Docker image.
 These build tasks does not have a companion option using the plugin version.

-For newer Apple Silicon all docker images can be build for ARM processors or as multi-platform builds by using:
+For newer Apple Silicon all docker images can be built for ARM processors or as multi-platform builds by using:
 ```
 --platform linux/arm64,linux/amd64
 ```